CRBroughton/Sibyl/README.md

 })
 ```

-Sibyl also offers a custom type the `SibylResponse` type; This type can be helpful
-when wanting to convert data types to TypeScript types; At the moment the custom type
-only support boolean conversions from `boolean` to `0 | 1`.
-It's recommended to use
-this type as a wrapper, if you're ever using boolean values.

 ### Updating an entry in the DB

 To update a single entry in the database, you can use the `Update` function: